nirajanconestoga/software_engineering_principles_assignment_3/AI_Traning_Data_Actionable_Requirements.md

 ### 1. Automated Categorization of Training Data

-**Title:** As an AI developer, I want training questions to be automatically categorized by topic using metadata tagging so that I can easily organize and retrieve relevant data for model training.
+**User Story:** As an AI developer, I want training questions to be automatically categorized by topic using metadata tagging so that I can easily organize and retrieve relevant data for model training.
 **Priority:** 🔴 High
 **GitHub Issue:** #1